-I’m getting no relief from the back-to-back contractions.
+SEND HELP because I’m getting no relief from the back-to-back contractions.
 Even under the effect of this blasted Ambien, it’s apparent the epidural has not been effective (something that also happened during my son’s birth…whhyyyy??)
 So, they quickly get me back in position, remove the original epidural, and place the second epidural between my wake-ups.

 It’s now in the 2:00 am hour.

-I finally relax and they can tell the epidural is working.
-A short time later, maybe half an hour, my OB comes in to check on me and begins to palpate my belly but is unable to locate the baby’s head.
+Thirty-ish minutes have ticked by and now my OB comes in to check on me.
+She palpates around my belly but can’t locate the baby’s head.
 She grabs the ultrasound probe and searches. . .

-She checks my cervix and finds I’m a full 10 cm – complete.
+My doctor checks my cervix and finds I’m a full 10 cm – complete.
 Ready to have a baby.

-It’s important to note here — most OB’s do not perform vaginal breech deliveries due to the risks involved and specialized training required.
-It’s typically either head-down or a c-section.
+**important to note here — most OB’s do not perform vaginal breech deliveries due to the risks involved and specialized training required.
+It’s typically either head-down vaginal delivery or a c-section.

-Quickly and expertly, my doctor makes an attempt at a second external cephalic version right then and there.
-I’m still out of it, but it’s what I would have asked for had I been awake.
+Quickly and expertly, my doctor makes an attempt at a second ECV right then and there.
+I’m still out of it, but it’s what I would ask for had I been awake.
 Baby doesn’t budge.
 As she tries to turn her, suddenly my water breaks.
-Things are progressing quickly and she stops to check my cervix again and the baby’s foot is presenting.
-This baby is coming.
+Things are progressing quickly and she stops to check my cervix again — the baby’s foot is presenting.
+This baby is coming now.

 I jolt awake.
 It’s my first lucid moment since taking the medicine.
-My OB is bent over looking deep into my eyes, nope – past my eyes and straight into my soul – her own eyes overflowing with concern and care, and I hear the words, “Shanna, we’ve done everything, you’re going to need a C-section.”
+My OB is bent over looking deep into my eyes, nope – past my eyes and straight into my soul – her own eyes overflowing with concern and care, and she tells me, “Shanna, we’ve done everything, you’re going to need a C-section.”

 I nod in agreement.
-I’m disappointed but trust her completely.
+I’m deeply disappointed but I trust her completely.